 - The best Xbox Series X games for 2021

 The initial reveal not only didn’t have a release date but was itself a parody of teaser trailers that have little to no information in them.
-So, knowing that, all we can do for now is speculate on when we think The Outer Worlds 2 will actually be ready.
-The Outer Worlds came out near the end of 2019, but the last chunk of DLC for the game didn’t hit until the end of last year.
+All we can do for now is speculate on when we think The Outer Worlds 2 will actually be ready.
+The Outer Worlds came out near the end of 2019, but the last chunk of DLC for the game didn’t hit until the end of 2021.
 The best-case scenario would be that a smaller team handled the DLC while another small team got to work on pre-production on the full-fledged sequel, but it is also possible that there was a gap of time before it was actually greenlit.

 Unlike the somewhat uncertain messaging that was circulating after the Microsoft buyout of Bethesda, we know right from the jump that The Outer Worlds 2 will be an Xbox console exclusive and will come to Game Pass the same day it launches.
 It wasn’t explicitly stated, but based on the trend Xbox has been following with their exclusives, it will also still come to PC.
 For fans of the first game who played on PlayStation or Switch, well, you’ve got a few years to either invest in an Xbox or PC it seems.

 The reveal trailer, which is more of a teaser than anything else, is peak self-aware comedy.
 The trailer’s narrator breaks the fourth wall basically instantly, mocking how traditional teasers and reveals are shot.
 They show off a cool monster and immediately remark that it won’t be in the final game, then mock how slow-motion action shots are used to make things seem cooler than they are to bump pre-orders and how they all have to end with musical cues placed over sweeping shots of the environment until we get to a silhouette of the protagonist.